Regular procedure

 Quality and conduct

-A number of problems regarding the quality of the interpretation and conduct of interpreters has been reported.
+Several problems regarding the quality of the interpretation and conduct of interpreters have been reported.
 Interpreters are not sufficiently trained and, therefore, they are not impartial.

 Related problems were also pointed out: